EugenBobrowski/woocommerce-paypal-pro-payment-gateway/readme.txt

 The credit card checkout experience offered by this addon is very smooth.
 The following video shows the credit card checkout experience.

 https://www.youtube.com/watch?v=PAZRba8Tp74

+Best of all, Your PayPal Pro account fee will be waived by PayPal when you use this extension.

 Configuring this addon is very easy.
 Simply go to the following WooCommerce settings area to enable the PayPal Pro gateway and enter your PayPal Pro API details: